brunophilipe/macdown-gistit/README.md

 Gist it! for MacDown
 =====================

-This repository illustrates a basic example of a plug-in for [MacDown], the open source Markdown editor for OS X. It provides a menu item "Gist it!" that uploads the current document (if available) as a public [GitHub Gist].
+This repository illustrates a basic example of a plug-in for [MacDown], the open source Markdown editor for OS X. It provides a menu item “Gist it!” that uploads the current document (if available) as a public [GitHub Gist].

 > Note: Plug-ins are available in MacDown 0.6+ only.
 This particular plug-in works only under OS X 10.9 or later, not 10.8.